urbanopt/geojson-modelica-translator/docs/developer_resources.rst

     # Remove old dist packages
     rm -rf dist/*
-    poetry build

 * Run `git tag <NEW_VERSION>`.
-* Verify that the files in the dist/* folder have the correct version (no dirty, no sha).

 * Run the following to release.

 .. code-block:: bash

-    poetry publish
+    poetry publish --build

+* Enter your PyPI username and password
+* (If the build fails) verify that the files in the dist/* folder have the correct version (no dirty, no sha).
 * Build and release the documentation.

 .. code-block:: bash